luosijie/vm-markdown/README.md

             });
         });
       },
-      // your method to upolad the file to server and async uploadImage(file) {
+      // your method to upolad the file to server async uploadImage(file) {
         const imgUrl = await this.uploadRequest(file);
         return imgUrl